really-simple-decentralized-syndication/.github/profile/README.md

 DID is a novel decentralized social media infrastructure that empowers users to own and distribute their content.
 Think of it like a decentralized Twitter where the data is entirely in the user's hands and where everyone is free to post content and subscribe to new posts.

-Do you want to quickly try DID yourself?
-[Try publishing your first social post](https://writer.did-1.com/)
+⭐ Don't like to read?
+Feel the power of DID [by publishing your first social post](https://writer.did-1.com/)

 ## Table of Contents